Menu

 Ms S. Gale - Head of RE

-Mr K. Bolt - RE teacher
+Mr K. Bolt - Teacher of RE and Assistant Headteacher

-Ms A. Deugi- RE teacher.
+Ms A. Deugi- Teacher of RE

 Religious Education is a compulsory subject as it is a legal requirement for schools to teach the subject throughout all key stages.
 All pupils at key stage 4 will gain a full course GCSE.
 At key stage 5 we offer A level Philosophy and Ethics which in recent years has been a popular A level with pupils achieving excellent results.
 The school follows the Ealing Agreed Syllabus which is advised by Ealing SACRE.